-This course provides an in-depth examination of the models and decision-making practices used in the development of public policy, as well as the influences of various groups such as the media, and special interest groups.
-Policy formulation, implementation, analysis, and evaluation techniques will also be studied.
+This course provides an in-depth examination of the models, processes and decision-making practices used in the development of public policy.
+Policy analysis, formulation, implementation and evaluation techniques will be studied.
+Students will also examine the role of various stakeholders and special interest groups, and the influence they exert on all aspects of public policy.